U.S. regulators ditch net neutrality rules as legal battles loom

 Several state attorneys general said before the vote they would oppose the ruling, citing issues with the public comment period.
 Other critics have said they will consider challenging what they see as weaker enforcement.

-The 2015 rules were intended to give consumers equal access to web content and prevent broadband providers from favouring their own content.
+The 2015 rules were intended to give consumers equal access to web content and prevent broadband providers from favoring their own content.
 Those practices are now allowed as long as they are disclosed.

 The broadband industry cheered the move.
 USTelecom, a lobbying group representing internet providers and broadband companies said after the vote they had “renewed confidence” to make network investments, particularly in rural communities.

-On the other side, the trade group Internet Association, whose members include content providers Alphabet, Facebook and Pandora Media Inc (P.N), said “the fight isn’t over” and that it was weighing legal options in a lawsuit against the FCC order.
+On the other side, the trade group Internet Association, whose members include content providers Alphabet, Facebook and Pandora Media Inc, said “the fight isn’t over” and that it was weighing legal options in a lawsuit against the FCC order.

 A University of Maryland poll had found more than 80 percent of respondents opposed a repeal.
 The survey of 1,077 registered voters was conducted online by the Program for Public Consultation from Dec.
 6-8.